Nicholas Schultz joined the Royal New Zealand Ballet as a Ballet Master in 2018.

-In 2002, Nicholas joined Grand Rapids Ballet an as apprentice and was promoted to full company member in 2003.
+In 2002, Nicholas joined Grand Rapids Ballet as an apprentice and was promoted to full company member in 2003.
 During his tenure with the company, he danced numerous leading and principal roles in ballets such as Giselle, Romeo and Juliet, The Sleeping Beauty, A Midsummer Night’s Dream, Cinderella, and many more.
-Nicholas has danced many works by iconic choreographers such as George Balanchine, José Limón, Paul Taylor, Val Caniparoli, and Davis Parsons.
-During his time at Grand Rapids Ballet, he also worked with contemporary choreographers such as Olivier Wevers, Annabelle Lopez Ochoa, Mário Radačovský, Penny Saunders, Robyn Mineko Williams, and Sagi Gross to name a few.
+Nick has danced many works by iconic choreographers such as George Balanchine, José Limón, Paul Taylor, Val Caniparoli, and Davis Parsons as well as working with contemporary choreographers such as Olivier Wevers, Annabelle Lopez Ochoa, Mário Radačovský, Penny Saunders, Robyn Mineko Williams, and Sagi Gross to name a few.

 From 2012-2016 Nicholas, alongside his wife Laura, was also the Artistic Director for Young People’s Ballet Theatre in Flint, Michigan, where he staged and choreographed many works for the company.
 Nick was also responsible for teaching and cultivating many young dancers, of which some have continued to professional careers.
 Nick and Laura also served as the choreographers and stage directors for Children’s Opera Workshop from 2012-2017.